CiscoTestAutomation/unicon.plugins/docs/changelog/2023/august.rst

                                       New
 --------------------------------------------------------------------------------

+* unicon
+    * Added support for os_flavor as plugin selector attribute
 * unicon.bases.linux
-    * Added init_connection to connection provider
+    * Added init_connection to connection provider:
         * added init_connection method for initializing the device

-* unicon
-    * Added support for `os_flavor` as plugin selector attribute

 --------------------------------------------------------------------------------